People have been painting plaster as far back as 7500B.C.

 The type of craft you are creating will determine the quality of acrylic paint you will need for the art.
-For example, if you are making crafts for your children to paint, student-grade acrylics will work fine, but you will need a higher quality paint if you are planning to sell nature impressions at local craft fairs or online.
+For example, if you are making crafts for your children to paint, student-grade acrylics will work fine, but you will need a higher quality paint if you plan to sell nature impressions at local craft fairs or online.

-To learn more about the difference between student grade and artist grade acrylics read, Artist Grade Acrylic Paints – What You Should Know.
+To learn more about the difference between student-grade and artist-grade acrylics, read, Artist Grade Acrylic Paints – What You Should Know.

 Best Student Grade Acrylics